-How augmented reality jewellery can supercharge sales for brands
+How augmented reality jewellery try ons supercharge sales for retailers

 1. Visualise jewellery in 3D